danshapero/cria/README.md

 Dependencies
 ============
-* [opam[(https://opam.ocaml.org/doc/Install.html).
+* [opam](https://opam.ocaml.org/doc/Install.html).
 Linux users: don't install it from the package manager, use their installer script.
 * OCaml 4.0+. opam will install an OCaml compiler for you.
-* OCaml libraries: Menhir, Core.
+* OCaml libraries: Menhir, Core, OUnit.
 Installable with opam.
 * LLVM 3.4+